 This strenuous, 9-mile hike can be done as an overnighter, or as a day hike for very experienced hikers (just make sure to apply for a backcountry camping permit if staying overnight).
 Be forewarned: this hike requires route-finding skills, as well as a steep ascent up a boulder field and is not recommended for beginner hikers or young children.

 That being said, it is one of the most beautiful lakes in the Tetons and should not be missed.
 Free Roaming Hiker has a great trail outline to help you stay on track and not get lost.
-We recommend screenshotting this article before the hike.
+I recommend screenshotting this article before the hike.

 Antelope Flats Road & Mormon Row for sunrise.